Helsinki Public Transport – Learn the Essentials

 The ferries are reliable and run regularly during the summer, making planning your day trips to the islands easy.
 They are also comfortable, with indoor and outdoor seating options and amenities like toilets.
 Private ferries have cafes or even bars on board.
 They also arrange sightseeing cruises for lunch and dinner.

 The HSL ferries are recognized by the HSL logo.
-Since tickets are not sold on the ferries, you need to buy one before boarding a ferry.
+Since tickets are not sold on the ferries, you must buy one before boarding a ferry.

 Commuter Trains

 Commuter trains in the Helsinki region are an integral part of the city’s public transport system, providing a reliable and convenient means of transportation for commuters travelling between the suburbs and downtown Helsinki.
 With over 200 trains running daily, the commuter rail network is one of Northern Europe’s most extensive and efficient.
-The trains are operated by the Finnish national railway company VR and offer various services, including comfortable seating.
+The Finnish national railway company VR operates the rail network.
+The trains offer various services, including comfortable seating.
 The trains are also wheelchair accessible, making them an inclusive mode of transportation for all.

 The trains run on time, making them a popular choice for commuters who must get to work or school on time.
 Additionally, the commuter trains are eco-friendly, reducing congestion on the roads and helping to reduce carbon emissions.